anywhichway/thunderclap/README.md

 ```

 You may have noted above, the top level property names in a query should be class names.
 In MongoDB, these would
 be collections.
-Currently, only one top level class name is supported.
-In the future it will be possible to query multiple
+Using different top level keys you can query multiple "collections" at the sam etime.
+If you use the
-class types at once or provide a wild card `_`.
+top leve wild card key `_`, all "collections" will be searched.

 The supported patterns are described below.
 All examples assume these two objects exist in the database: